Ryan4Reed/data_pipeline_pattern/README.md

-# Little Book of Pipelines — Gradle, Metadata-Driven, DQ-Enforced
+# Book of Pipelines — Gradle, Metadata-Driven, DQ-Enforced

 This repository implements a improved version of the [Little Book of Pipelines](https://github.com/EcZachly/little-book-of-pipelines) pattern, adapted for **Gradle** multi-module builds and extended to handle real datasets with robust features: